Muscle Trigger Points is a medical reference app for iOS that maps 160 trigger points and referral patterns for 108 muscles.

 What do users think recently?

-Recent user voice shows a thrilled sentiment.
-Users appreciate visual anatomy graphics provide clear clinical reference for practitioners and students during patient education sessions, but report lack of guidance on the specific sequence or relationship between referred pain and trigger point locations.
+Review voice lately leans thrilled.
+Users appreciate visual anatomy graphics provide clear clinical reference for practitioners and students during patient education sessions.

 The app maintains a consistent presence in the Medical category, though its grossing rank fluctuates significantly across international markets (e.g., #49 Grossing in IL, #30 in SA).
 This volatility suggests the app relies on niche professional discovery rather than broad-market ad spend.